Oswego County reports no new COVID-19 cases Tuesday; total remains at 56

-OSWEGO COUNTY – Confirmed cases of coronavirus within the county remain at 56 with no new cases reported over the past day, according to Oswego County Public Health Director Jiancheng Huang’s Tuesday, April 21 update.
+OSWEGO — Confirmed cases of coronavirus within the county remain at 56 with no new cases reported Tuesday, according to Oswego County Public Health Director Jiancheng Huang’s Tuesday update.

 Forty-four of the previous positive cases have since recovered and are no longer in mandatory quarantine.
-Two of the positive cases have died.
+Two residents with positive cases of the virus have died, leaving 10 active cases in the county.

 Tuesday’s numbers are as follows: